Internet Accuracy Project

 "Protus" by Robert Browning

 The following is the complete text of Robert Browning's "Protus."
+Our presentation of this poem comes from the book The Best Known Poems of Elizabeth and Robert Browning.
 The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Visit these other works by Robert Browning